e10-atp/Interactive-Lab-Hub/Lab 1/README.md

 The interactive device can be anything *except* a computer, a tablet computer or a smart phone, but the main way it interacts needs to be using light.

 \*\***The interaction should take place within an indoor setting, however since the interaction simulates crossing the street, the space should be at least 15-20 ft long and 10-15 ft wide.
-Ideally there would be a crosswalk on the ground to enhance immersion and sycronized interactive lights on each side of the street which simulate pedestrian stop-lights.
+Ideally there would be a crosswalk printed on the ground to enhance immersion and syncronized interactive lights on each side of the street which simulate pedestrian stop-lights.
 The interaction can be performed by from one person to dozens of people (space permitting).
 Since the players take cues from the device and never the other way around, the player count is scalable in terms of device functionality.
 The players are essentially trying to play a game where they cross from one side of the street to another as many times as possible; each player is competing against all other the other players to get the highest number of crosses.
 As with a normal stop light, the device will light white when it is legal to walk and red when walking is not permitted.
 Players can choose to "jay-walk" during a red light to increase their scores over law abiding players, however with a certain probablility there will be police patroling the streets on red lights (indicated by the device suddenly flashing red and blue and playing a siren sound).
 If the player is still on the street by the time the siren stops they will be taken to jail and held out for a period of time.
 Essentially, the players will watch the device and use it to determine risk/reward for scoring points.**\*\*

 Sketch a storyboard of the interactions you are planning.
 It does not need to be perfect, but must get across the behavior of the interactive device and the other characters in the scene.